AdobeDocs/commerce-testing/src/pages/functional-testing-framework/configuration.md

 ### \*_BP

 Settings to override base paths for the framework.
-You can use it when MFTF is applied as a separate tool.
+You can use it when the Functional Testing Framework is applied as a separate tool.
-For example, when you need to place MFTF and the Magento codebase in separate projects.
+For example, when you need to place the Functional Testing Framework and the Adobe Commerce or Magento Open Source codebase in separate projects.

 ```conf
 MAGENTO_BP